wde71147/Aviatrix-transit-to-AWS-TGW-connect-via-GRE/README.md

 # Aviatrix-transit-to-AWS-TGW-connect-via-GRE

+# Update "replace_me" in each file with the specifics for your environment

-# I haven't found a good way yet to automatically update the subnet IDs when building the transit gateway vpc attachment to the AWS TGW, so you need to follow this workflow:
+# I haven't implemented a way yet to automatically update the subnet IDs when building the transit gateway vpc attachment to the AWS TGW, so you need to follow this workflow:
 # 1) Rename AWS_TGWs.tf to AWS.TGWs.tf.hold
 # 2) Run terraform plan and terraform apply
 # 3) Rename AWS_TGWs.tf.hold to AWS.TGWs.tf